No clear future for Mexican private broadband plan

 MVS bandwidth, which remained near dormant for years, is optimal for surging data-hungry devices such as tablets or smartphones, catching the eye of rivals eager to expand.

-MVS pitched a plan in April 2011 to use the spectrum more efficiently by making it available to just about any player via a proposed joint venture for a high-speed network including it, Clearwire CLWR.O and chip maker Intel (INTC.O).
+MVS pitched a plan in April 2011 to use the spectrum more efficiently by making it available to just about any player via a proposed joint venture for a high-speed network including it, Clearwire and chip maker Intel.
 They would have jointly invested $400 million.

 One option under review was to charge MVS a fee to let it claim back the expired licenses, keep the ones that had not come due and let the company and its partners operate the network.